RodneyShag/LeetCode_solutions/Solutions/Max Points on a Line.md

     - key is slope
     - value is number of lines with that slope
 - However, we can't use a Double as a key in a HashMap due to precision problems with ==.
-- Fortunately, our input uses int and not double, so we can create a hash key using: `String slope = x + "/" + y` where we use GCD to put the slope in lowest terms.
+- Fortunately, our input uses int and not double, so we can create a hash key using: `String slope = y + "/" + x` where we use GCD to put the slope in lowest terms.
 - Example: y/x = 8/6 = 4/3 since GCD of x,y is 2.

 ### Solution